panastasiadist/Enqueueror/docs/guide/asset-header.md

 # Asset Header

-An asset may contain an optional header, that is, a block comment specifying details about the asset in **`key:value`** pairs that are taken into account by Enqueueror to support additional functionality on a per-asset basis.
-The header should appear first, before any other actual code.
+An asset may include an optional header, i.e., a block comment providing details about the asset in **`key:value`** pairs.
+Enqueueror considers these pairs to provide additional, asset-specific functionalities.
+The header should be positioned at the beginning, before any actual code.
 The format of the header is as follows:

 ```
 /*